-Since we can’t visit relatives or take trips to favourite places this Easter, why not bring the activities closer to home?
+Since we are still restrained on visits to relatives this Easter, why not bring the activities closer to home?
 If you are blessed with a patio, yard or garden, eating outdoors is a great way to break up the usual routines.

 Cooking on an open fire can provide the heart of some great family activities, from making and tending the fire, to younger ones helping make veggie kebabs or decorating the yard for your celebration.